aabusaif8/Hackathon--Team2-V2/README.md

 - [Contact](#contact)

 ## Introduction
-Welcome to the Investment App!
+Welcome to the Monarch Investment App!
 This application provides users with a comprehensive platform to manage their personal and financial information, view investment details, and make informed financial decisions.
 The app is designed to be user-friendly, secure, and efficient, catering to both novice and experienced investors.

 ## Contributors